trhgquan/DemoViHealthBERT-NER/readme.md

-# Demo VnHealthBERT
+# Demo ViHealthBERT for NER task

 This is a demo repository for Text Mining (MTH089) @ VNUHCM - University of Science, Winter 2022.

 Shout out to [**Pham Anh Viet**](https://github.com/AnhVietPham), **Nguyen Thien Duong** and **Nguyen Duc Thuan** for their great contributon on this project.

 ## Abstract
-Based on the paper **ViHealthBERT: Pre-trained Language Models for Vietnamese in Health Text Mining**[^1], we fine-tuned the ViHealthBERT model to create a Disease Symptoms Filter application.
+Based on the paper **ViHealthBERT: Pre-trained Language Models for Vietnamese in Health Text Mining**[^1], we fine-tuned the ViHealthBERT model for the NER task using the PhoNER_COVID19 dataset[^2].

 [^1]: [ViHealthBERT: Pre-trained Language Models for Vietnamese in Health Text Mining](https://aclanthology.org/2022.lrec-1.35) (Minh et al., LREC 2022)
+[^2]: [COVID-19 Named Entity Recognition for Vietnamese](https://aclanthology.org/2021.naacl-main.173) (Truong et al., NAACL 2021)

 ## Setup